-27. Although Keith Massimino was conducting a First Admitted that the asserted fact is true, but it is Amendment Audit, he never disclosed that fact to Sergeants immaterial to Defendants' burden.
-Benoit and Laone.
+- 27. Although Keith Massimino was conducting a First Amendment Audit, he never disclosed that fact to Sergeants Benoit and Laone.
 (Exhibit 1, Deposition Massimino p.
-70; Exhibit A - Complaint Exhibit 1, Doc #3, Massimino Video).
-28. When asked for identification that he was a journalist, Keith Admitted that Mr. Massimino declined to Massimino refused to comply with the requests of Sergeant provide identification, but denied that he was Benoit and Sergeant Laone.
-(Exhibit 2, Benoit Affidavit ¶15; specifically "asked for identification that he was Exhibit 3, Laone Affidavit ¶19). a journalist" as opposed to any other type of identification.
-See No. 49 infra.
-29. Keith Massimino was placed under arrest and charged with Admitted. violation of Conn.
+70; Exhibit A Complaint Exhibit 1, Doc #3, Massimino Video) - 28.
+When asked for identification that he was a journalist, Keith Massimino refused to comply with the requests of Sergeant Benoit and Sergeant Laone.
+(Exhibit 2, Benoit Affidavit ¶15; Exhibit 3, Laone Affidavit ¶19) - 29.
+Keith Massimino was placed under arrest and charged with violation of Conn.
 Gen. Stat. §53a-167a, Interfering with a Peace Officer.
-(Exhibit 2, Benoit Affidavit ¶24; Exhibit 3, Laone Affidavit ¶25).
-30. At some time after his arrest, Massimino uploaded the video Admitted that the asserted fact is true, but it is of the Waterbury Police Department station and his immaterial to Defendants' burden. encounter with Sergeants Laone and Benoit to his Northeast

-Auditor You Tube channel.
+(Exhibit 2, Benoit Affidavit ¶24; Exhibit 3, Laone Affidavit ¶25) - 30.
+At some time after his arrest, Massimino uploaded the video of the Waterbury Police Department station and his encounter with Sergeants Laone and Benoit to his Northeast Auditor You Tube channel.
 (Exhibit 1, Deposition Massimino p.
-23).
-31. In the present action, Keith Massimino alleges that Sergeants Admitted.
-Benoit and Laone violated his First Amendment rights by stopping him from viewing and memorializing the Waterbury Police Department building in plain view from a public sidewalk.
+23) - 31.
+In the present action, Keith Massimino alleges that Sergeants Benoit and Laone violated his First Amendment rights by stopping him from viewing and memorializing the Waterbury Police Department building in plain view from a public sidewalk.
 (Complaint, Doc. #1, Count 1 ¶53) and his Fourth Amendment rights in the absence of probable cause for his unreasonable seizure and for initiating criminal prosecution against him (Malicious Prosecution).
-(Complaint, Doc. #1, Count 3, ¶55).
-32. On June 6, 2019, Keith Massimino appeared before the Admitted that the asserted fact is true, but it is Honorable Joseph B. Schwartz, Judge of the Superior Court, immaterial to Defendants' burden. at GA #4 in Waterbury, Connecticut, during which proceeding Keith Massimino was represented by Attorney Joseph Sastre.
+(Complaint, Doc. #1, Count 3, ¶55) - 32.
+On June 6, 2019, Keith Massimino appeared before the Honorable Joseph B. Schwartz, Judge of the Superior Court, at GA #4 in Waterbury, Connecticut, during which proceeding Keith Massimino was represented by Attorney Joseph Sastre.
 (Exhibit 4, June 6, 2019 Transcript, p.
-1).
+1)

-33. The matter before Judge Schwartz was a Motion to Dismiss Admitted that the asserted fact is true, but it is filed by counsel for Keith Massimino which asserted in part immaterial to Defendants' burden. that the continued prosecution of Mr. Keith Massimino was not justified in the absence of probable cause for his arrest.
+- 33. The matter before Judge Schwartz was a Motion to Dismiss filed by counsel for Keith Massimino which asserted in part that the continued prosecution of Mr. Keith Massimino was not justified in the absence of probable cause for his arrest.
 (Exhibit 4, June 6, 2019 Transcript, p.
-2).
-34. The Court, after hearing arguments from Mr. Massimino's Admitted that the asserted fact is true, but it is attorney and the State made a finding that probable cause did immaterial to Defendants' burden. exist for the charge in interfering with an officer in violation of Conn.
+2) - 34.
+The Court, after hearing arguments from Mr. Massimino's attorney and the State made a finding that probable cause did exist for the charge in interfering with an officer in violation of Conn.
 Gen. Stat. §53a-167a.
-(Exhibit 4, June 6, 2019 Transcript, pp. 29-34).
-35. Massimino had a full and fair opportunity to litigate the issue Denied that the evidence cited supports this of probable cause for his arrest.
-(Exhibit 4, June 6, 2019 assertion.
-Regardless, this is a legal conclusion.
-Transcript pp. 1-34 inclusive).
-36. After the denial of Massimino's Motion to Dismiss, the Admitted. prosecution continued until May 21, 2021, when the State entered a nolle prosequi and thereafter, a Judge of the

-Superior Court granted Mr. Massimino's oral motion for dismissal.
-(Complaint, Doc. #1, ¶¶47-48).
-37. Sergeant Matthew Benoit is currently employed by the City of Admitted.
-Waterbury Police Department and has been for fourteen (14) years.
+(Exhibit 4, June 6, 2019 Transcript, pp. 29-34) - 35.
+Massimino had a full and fair opportunity to litigate the issue of probable cause for his arrest.
+(Exhibit 4, June 6, 2019 Transcript pp. 1-34 inclusive) - 36.
+After the denial of Massimino's Motion to Dismiss, the prosecution continued until May 21, 2021, when the State entered a nolle prosequi and thereafter, a Judge of the Superior Court granted Mr. Massimino's oral motion for dismissal.
+(Complaint, Doc. #1, ¶¶47-48) - 37.
+Sergeant Matthew Benoit is currently employed by the City of Waterbury Police Department and has been for fourteen (14) years.
 He became a Sergeant on June 12, 2018.
 On October 30, 2018, he was working as a Patrol Supervisor on the 3:30 p.m. to 11:30 p.m. shift.
-(Exhibit 2, Benoit Affidavit ¶¶2, 3).
-38. On October 30, 2018, at approximately 6:00 p.m. as Sergeant Admitted.
-Benoit was exiting the bathroom of the police department lower level and exit to the garage, he observed an individual, later identified as Keith Massimino, videotaping gas pumps located in the garage area under the Waterbury Police Department building as well as exterior surveillance cameras, the exterior of the Youth Division and marked and unmarked police vehicles located in the garage including undercover vehicles.
-(Exhibit 2, Benoit Affidavit ¶4).
+(Exhibit 2, Benoit Affidavit ¶¶2, 3) - 38.
+On October 30, 2018, at approximately 6:00 p.m. as Sergeant Benoit was exiting the bathroom of the police department lower level and exit to the garage, he observed an individual, later identified as Keith Massimino, videotaping gas pumps located in the garage area under the Waterbury Police Department building as well as exterior surveillance cameras, the exterior of the Youth Division and marked and unmarked police vehicles located in the garage including undercover vehicles.
+(Exhibit 2, Benoit Affidavit ¶4)